goobygoofer/hyggeland/README.md

 # hyggeland

+Ok so this should definitely work with Python 3.9+ Just make sure you have Python installed (I actually don't think it has to be in PATH) Make sure hyggelandBulk.py and Hyggelandmain.py are in same dir hyggelandBulk.py contains some splash screen stuff and player crafting class Threw all that in there just to save space in the main file Will eventually rewrite the entire project and have everything in its own little container

 Mine rocks, chop trees, loot corpses, battle rogue werewolves, berate the town drunk.
 All is permitted in Hyggeland.
 Player starts with a few test things in inventory, manually put there towards end of main.py (going to change name to name.py)